 Why we hold and process personal information

-We are therefore required to adhere to the requirements of the General Data Protection Regulations which came into force on 25th May 2018 and other associated regulations including, but not limited to, the Privacy and Electronic Communication Regulations.
+We are therefore required to adhere to the requirements of the Data Protection Act 2018, the General Data Protection Regulations and other associated regulations including, but not limited to, the Privacy and Electronic Communication Regulations.
 We take our responsibilities under these regulations very seriously and we work hard to ensure the personal information we obtain is held, used, transferred and otherwise processed in accordance with them.

 What personal information we collect

 The type of personal information we collect, why we collect if and the legal basis for this data collection may vary depending on our relationship with you and the purpose we are collecting it:

 For most purposes we may collect the following:

 - your name; contact details (including postal address, telephone number, e-mail address and possibly your social media identity); date of birth; gender; and

 - information about your activities accessing and using our website(s), about the device you use to access these, your location, but only identified by your IP address and/or MAC address and not your name.

 If you are making a donation or registering for an event or we are contacting you in relation to money you wish to give us now or in the future:

 - information about how you wish to hear from us in the future;